carlreinecken/kiwi/README.md

 After executing the last sql statement is saved inside the `$last_query` property.

-## Extra: dbModelMeta
+## Extra: KiwiMeta

-dbModelMeta extends from dbModel and adds some convenient public properties to your model (that also need to be present in the database table):
+KiwiMeta extends from Kiwi and adds some convenient public properties to your model (that also need to be present in the database table):

 * updated_at
 * updated_by